Women’s Fund for Scotland – Grant Guidelines

 Area: All of Scotland

-We aim to promote systemic change in Scotland to empower women, and to help overcome the multiple disadvantages and discriminatory practices that females experience throughout their lives.
+The Women’s Fund for Scotland aims to promote systemic change in Scotland to empower women, and to help overcome the multiple disadvantages and discriminatory practices that females experience throughout their lives.

-Our vision is of a Scotland in which women participate equally at all levels of society, free from any barriers to full and equal engagement in political, institutional, economic, and cultural life, including freedom from the fear of sex-based violence.
+Our vision is of a Scotland in which women participate equally at all levels of society, free from any barriers to full and equal engagement in political, institutional, economic, and cultural life, including freedom from the fear of abuse and sex-based violence.

 Applications must be from eligible organisations, clearly relate to at least one Investment Theme and address at least one of our Funding Priorities.

-Applications should demonstrate how they fit into one or more of our key investment themes of
+Applications should demonstrate how they fit into one or more of our key investment themes of:

 - Building skills and confidence